The Push for Racial Equity in Criminal Justice Starts with Asking Ourselves: “Who’s Not Here in the Room?”

 By: Gwen Whiting

-Community Engagement Pretrial Services Racial Disparities January 26, 2021
+Community Engagement Pretrial Racial and Ethnic Disparities January 26, 2021

 As technical assistance providers to the MacArthur Foundation’s Safety and Justice Challenge, my colleagues and I have worked with several key sites across the country to embed racial equity as an integral part of addressing America’s over-reliance on jails, often through better community engagement, particularly in Black and brown communities.